8 Key Tips in Preparing for an International Job

 How to prepare for an International Job

-Gone are the halcyon days when "road warriors" and consultants had secretaries for their executive assistants and assistants for their secretaries.
+Off to a new international job?
+There are many things to prepare before you get on the plane.
+Gone are those halcyon days when "road warriors" and consultants like you had secretaries for their executive assistants and assistants for their secretaries.

 Are you interested in working internationally?

 Make sure your documents are valid.
 Check for expiry as well.
-Countries have different requirements so check it out online.
+Countries have different requirements, so check it out online.

 Sometimes, they may ask for a letter from your employer stating your assignment in the country and also your address when you are in the country.

 Always have two passport-size photos with you when you are travelling.
 These are cheap to get in some countries, so get more when you are there.
 In some, you pay less than a dollar.
 In others, you have to cough up $11.
 If you have a family of 4, this can be quite a hole in your budget.